QuentinRa/blog.quentinra.dev/operating-systems/linux/env/files/index.md

 1. In the top-right corner, select a disk.
 2. Right-click on an existing partition or on the unallocated disk space.
-3. You can select an operations such as `new` to create a new partition.
+3. You can select operations such as `new` to create a new partition.
 </div><div>

 Each planned operation is pending until confirmation: